scottcolfer/scottcolfer.github.io/_posts/2019-04-08- balancing-a-digital-portfolio-using-time.md

 ## Explore or exploit?

 If we look at the lifecycle of a product, we can start by breaking it into two stages that help to balance new opportunities with existing opportunities.
 These stages are called 'explore' and 'exploit'.
-Take a look at the table below for a summary of these stages.
+Take a look at the table below for a summary of these stages, based on the summary in [The Lean Enterprise](https://www.amazon.co.uk/Lean-Enterprise-Performance-Organizations-Innovate/dp/1449368425).

 --- | **Explore** | **Exploit**
  --- | --- | ---